kranthi1121/DemoGit/README.md

 # DemoGit
-this is a demo git
+This is a demo Git.
 Author - kranthi G